wcjohnson/lightscript-eslint/README.md

 Any file that includes `.lsc` or `.lsx` in the filename (including, eg, `.lsc.js`) will be processed as LightScript; all others will be processed exactly as in `babel-eslint`.

+`@lightscript/babel-preset` is a peerDependency and must be installed alongside the linter plugin.
+If you have a working LightScript build chain, this should already be the case.

 ## Usage